Courses

 Recommended Preparation

-Students are advised to complete the recommended course or courses before enrolling in the selected course.
+Students are advised, but not required, to complete the recommended course(s) before enrolling in the selected course.
 Recommendations increase the student’s ability to succeed.

-CSU-transferable (CSU)
+CSU-transferable Courses (CSU)

 Courses identified with the CSU code at the end of the description are transferable to campuses of the CSU system.
 However, they may only be transferable as an elective.
 Courses number 100-299 are CSU transferable.
 Students should seek the advice of a counselor for complete information about the transferability of courses toward meeting general education or major requirements.
 Lists of CSU-transferable courses are available at www.assist.org.

-UC-transferable (UC)
+UC-transferable Courses (UC)

 NVC offers many courses that are transferable to all UC campuses.
 A course must be on the Transfer Course Agreement (TCA) at the time it is taken to be transferable to UC.
 Courses identified with a UC code at the end of the description are transferable.
 Lists of UC-transferable courses are available at www.assist.org.